The roots of the Anglo-Saxon

 Notables of this surname at this time include: William Sayle (c.

-1590-1675), English explorer and later settler of the Bahamas, the first governor of colonial South Carolina from 1670-1671; and...
-Another 29 words (2 lines of text) are included under the topic Early MacSollay Notables in all our PDF Extended History products and printed products wherever possible.
+1590-1675), English explorer and later settler of the Bahamas, the first governor of colonial South Carolina from 1670-1671; and George Sale (1697-1736), English Orientalist and solicitor, best known for his 1734 translation of the Qur'an into English and as author...
+Another 53 words (4 lines of text) are included under the topic Early MacSollay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the MacSollay family to Ireland